conduktor/conduktor-platform/README.md

 [![roadmap](https://img.shields.io/badge/roadmap-click%20here-blueviolet)](https://product.conduktor.help/tabs/1-in-development)
 [![twitter](https://img.shields.io/twitter/follow/getconduktor.svg?style=social)](https://twitter.com/getconduktor)

 We take the complexity out of Kafka.
-Conduktor Console gives you visibility into your Kafka ecosystem and concentrates the multitude of Kafka APIs into a single interface.
+Console gives you visibility into your Kafka ecosystem and concentrates all of the Kafka APIs into a single interface.
 Troubleshoot and debug Kafka, drill-down into topic data, and continuously monitor your streaming applications.

 Conduktor supports all Kafka providers (Apache Kafka, MSK, Confluent, Aiven, Redpanda, Strimzi etc.)